 Federated IoT Networks

 Federated solutions bring together edges in Internet of Things (IoT) networks to build a distributed network with different governing and operating entities.
 Although adding considerable complexity, federated edges offer effective delivery of underlying networking while keeping the independent functionality and privileges within each domain.
 Privacy is among the essential promises of federated solutions to IoT networks.
-I am specifically interested in learning at the edge, and data sharing and privacy in federated edges.
+I am specifically interested in multimedia exchange, learning at the edge, and data sharing and privacy in federated edges.
 I am also exploring blockchain adoption at the edge, and chainstapling for network functions.

 Empowerment Through Tech Education